emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ### Create Kafka Data Bridge

-This section demonstrates how to create Kafka producer and consumer data bridges via Dashboard.
+This section demonstrates how to create Kafka producer or consumer data bridges via Dashboard.

 1. Go to EMQX Dashboard, and click **Data Integration** -> **Data Bridge**.